chaoxu0512/chaoxu0512.github.io/_posts/oct/2020-11-11-notes-theory-of-oct-part2.md

  <p align="center">
 <img src="https://i.loli.net/2020/11/11/wNtbDl5rMSmZIPA.png" width=400pix>
 </p>
 <p style="text-align:center;">Fig.2.
-Illustration of the example discrete-reflector sample field reflectivity function and the A-scan resulting from time-domain low-coherence interferometry (From the original book).
+Illustration of the example discrete-reflector sample field reflectivity function and the A-scan resulting from time-domain low-coherence interferometry (From the original book).</p>

 ## 2.7 Effects of Index of Refraction and Dispersion

 For the dispersion constant $\beta (\omega )$, the zero-order term is nondispersive, and the first-order and second order can be expressed by phase velocity and group velocity, respectively.